FDA-AI/FDAi/README.md

 ![dfda-gateway-api-node-silo.png](docs/components/data-silo-gateway-api-nodes/dfda-gateway-api-node-silo.png)

-[dFDA Gateway API Nodes](docs/components/data-silo-gateway-api-nodes) should make it easy for data silos, such as hospitals and digital health apps, to let people export and save their data locally in their [PersonalFDA Nodes](#2-personalfda-nodes).
+[FDAi Gateway API Nodes](docs/components/data-silo-gateway-api-nodes) should make it easy for data silos, such as hospitals and digital health apps, to let people export and save their data locally in their [PersonalFDA Nodes](#2-personalfda-nodes).

 **👉 [Learn More About Gateway APIs](docs/components/data-silo-gateway-api-nodes/data-silo-api-gateways.md)**

 ## 2. PersonalFDA Nodes

 [PersonalFDA Nodes](docs/components/personal-fda-nodes/personal-fda-nodes.md) are applications that can run on your phone or computer.
 They import, store, and analyze your data to identify how various factors affect your health.
-They can also be used to share anonymous analytical results with the [Clinipedia dFDA Wiki](#3-clinipediathe-wikipedia-of-clinical-research) in a secure and privacy-preserving manner.
+They can also be used to share anonymous analytical results with the [Clinipedia FDAi Wiki](#3-clinipediathe-wikipedia-of-clinical-research) in a secure and privacy-preserving manner.

 [PersonalFDA Nodes](docs/components/personal-fda-nodes/personal-fda-nodes.md) are composed of two components, a [Digital Twin Safe](docs/components/digital-twin-safe/digital-twin-safe.md) and a [personal AI agent](docs/components/optimiton-ai-agent/optomitron-ai-agent.md) applies causal inference algorithms to estimate how various factors affect your health.